 The Wikipedia has the following information about this codepoint:

 The comma, is a punctuation mark that appears in several variants in different languages.
-It has the same shape as an apostrophe or single closing quotation mark (’) in many typefaces, but it differs from them in being placed on the baseline of the text.
-Some typefaces render it as a small line, slightly curved or straight, but inclined from the vertical.
-Other fonts give it the appearance of a miniature filled-in figure 9 on the baseline.
+Some typefaces render it as a small line, slightly curved or straight, but inclined from the vertical, others give it the appearance of a miniature filled-in figure 9 placed on the baseline.
+In many typefaces it is the same shape as an apostrophe or single closing quotation mark ’.

 The comma is used in many contexts and languages, mainly to separate parts of a sentence such as clauses, and items in lists mainly when there are three or more items listed.
 The word comma comes from the Greek κόμμα (kómma), which originally meant a cut-off piece, specifically in grammar, a short clause.